 Alongside his research work, Ofir serves as the academic coordinator of the master’s program in the Political Science Department of the Hebrew University: Law, Governance & Society, where he also teaches the course “Law and Politics in Israel.”
 Before beginning his studies, Ofir served as an intelligence officer, discharged with the rank of Captain.

-Ofir lives in Modi'in with his wife Merav and his daughters Geffen and Shaked.
+Ofir lives in Modi'in with his wife Merav and his daughters Geffen, Shaked and Ella.

 Hofnung, Menachem and Ofir Hadad.
 2022.
 “Latent Judicial Intervention: The Case of Self-Claiming Palestinian Informers,” Journal of Law and Courts (forthcoming).

 Hadad, Ofir.
 2021.
 “A Battle of Names: Hamas and Israeli Operations in the Gaza Strip,” Terrorism and Political Violence 33(5): 931-950 (Published online: 22 Apr 2019).

 For selected publications in the media see:

 “The Twilight Zone: The Unknown Lives of the 'Threatened' Palestinians in Israel,” Forbes Magazine.